 A degree-seeking student can be terminated from the PhD in Nursing program for reasons including, but not limited to, the following:

 • earning unsatisfactory grades (below a 3.00) in two core courses.
-Any core course in which a student earns a grade below a 3.00 must be repeated and may prevent the student from progressing any further in coursework; a core course may be repeated only once.
-A student may not repeat more than one course.
+Any core course in which a student earns a grade below a 3.00 must be repeated and may prevent the student from progressing any further in coursework.
+A student may not repeat more than one core course.
 Any cognate course in which a student earns a grade below 3.00 will not be counted towards the 9 credits needed to meet the elective requirement for the PhD program.

 • not passing the comprehensive exam on the second attempt.